ganlubin/monitor-HPCs-by-its-intra-band-and-out-of-band-resources/README.md

 **2023-08-21**

 We made the test that send a struct's info to D-Bus system and use a program to get the info.
 Now we could transmit info between D-bus and resource manager.
 Welcome to the manpage of sd-bus: https://manpages.debian.org/experimental/libsystemd-dev/index.html

+**2023-08-23**

+We made the test that automatically send and get the d-bus infomation.